katherinemudd/signal-space-experiment/DEPLOYMENT_GUIDE.md

    ```

 ## Environment Variables from AWS -> Heroku
-Set these environment variables in Heroku:
+Set these environment variables in Heroku (do NOT put them in file and push to git!):

 ```bash
 # AWS Configuration